-Restarting the Wazuh agent with active response
+Restarting the Wazuh agent with Active Response

 You can use the restart-wazuh active response script to restart the Wazuh agent on a monitored endpoint.
 In this use case, we configure it to restart the Wazuh agent whenever the /var/ossec/etc/ossec.conf configuration file changes.